warfare-plugins/social-warfare/readme.txt

 * New: Added the ability to emphasize the first one or two buttons in the panel.
 * New: Added the ability to use ?swp_cache=rebuild&swp_debug=recovery to view the URL's being checked for shares.
 * New: Converted all of the plugin's CSS to neatly organized SCSS/SASS.
+* New: Updated a few styles in the admin options page.
+* New: Updated the descriptions and image placeholders for the Social Warfare custom options in the post editor.
+* New: Added an "opt-in" only "Powered by Social Warfare" that will automatically link to our site using your affiliate URL.
+* New: Added an "age of post" check for shortlinks.
+* New: Added the option to delay the display of share counts on new posts.
 * Fixed: Fixed an extra doctype that would sometimes get added to the content.
+* Fixed: Fixed some javascript/jQuery errors.
+* Fixed: Fixed some PHP errors.
 * Removed: Removed all instances of Google Plus.
+* Maintenance: Vastly improved codebase organization and documentation.

 = 3.6.1 (3 JUN 2019) =
 * Updated Hover Save Pin functionality to work more globally.